-Let’s say that you plan to retire within the next few years and move permanently abroad.
+Let’s say that you plan to retire within the next few years and move permanently to somewhere warmer in Europe.
 You may have concerns about whether you can afford your preferred lifestyle without having to sell existing assets.
-You may not want to have to downsize your home, for instance, as you would like this to eventually pass on to your family.
 Perhaps you have a business to sell and are unsure how best to convert your years of hard work into a retirement nest egg.
 Then there are the complex residence and tax implications of living in a different country.

-Here, professional financial advice can prove invaluable, especially with an adviser who understands the country you’re hoping to move to.
-They can take a holistic view of what you have – your savings, investments, assets, pensions – together with what you want – your timeline, income requirements, legacy wishes – and an objective assessment of who you are – your circumstances, goals, risk appetite – to design a personalised retirement plan for you.
+Professional financial advice can prove invaluable here, especially with an adviser who understands the country you want to move to and can provide cross-border advice covering both countries.
+A good adviser will take a holistic view of what you have – your savings, investments, assets, pensions – together with what you want – your income requirements, estate planning wishes – and an objective assessment of who you are – your circumstances, timeline, goals, risk appetite – to design a personalised retirement plan for you.

 Regular reviews allow you to adapt your strategy to suit your changing circumstances and goals, such as incorporating new family members, addressing health issues or relocating.
-It enables you to keep up with the ever-changing tax and pensions landscape, including new opportunities that could work in your favour.
+Retirement planning enables you to keep up with the ever-changing tax and pensions landscape, including new opportunities that could work in your favour.

 Your pension options

-Pensions are usually the foundations of retirement, so deciding what to do here may be one of life’s most important financial decisions.
-Pensions are complex anyway, but with greater freedom and choice than ever, not to mention an increase in sophisticated pension scams, you must take great care.
+Pensions are usually the foundation of retirement, so deciding what to do here may be one of life’s most important financial decisions.
+Pensions are complex, and with so much choice available, you must take great care.

-You might benefit from consolidating several UK pensions into one to provide a coherent, more cost-effective investment platform for your retirement income.
-However, this may not be the most tax-efficient approach for your new country of residence.
-By receiving pension income in sterling, you would also be exposed to conversion costs and exchange rate risk.
+You might benefit from consolidating several UK pensions into one to provide a coherent, more cost-effective investment platform for your retirement income, but first, establish what would be the most tax-efficient approach for your country of residence.
+Receiving pension income in sterling also exposes you to conversion costs and exchange rate risk.

-If you’ve worked hard to build up your pension savings, keep an eye on the UK’s lifetime allowance (LTA).
+Keep an eye on the UK’s lifetime allowance (LTA).
 The UK caps how much you can hold in combined pension benefits (excluding State Pension) without paying extra tax.
-Once your pension funds exceed the limit, you pay a tax charge whenever you access your money – either 55% for lump sums or 25% for income or transfers to an overseas pension.
-This continues to apply to expatriates, even though you are not tax resident in the UK.
+Once your funds exceed the limit, you pay a tax charge whenever you access your money – 55% for lump sums or 25% for income or transfers to an overseas pension.
+This also applies to non-UK residents.

-If a long-term move is on the cards, it is especially important to review your retirement strategy early.
-Not only will you need to consider your residence status and cross-border tax implications in a post-Brexit world, you’ll need to adapt your estate planning to suit the very different succession rules in the country you are moving to.
+If you plan to retire abroad, review your retirement strategy early.
+You need to consider your residence status and cross-border tax implications and adapt your estate planning to suit the different succession rules many other countries have.

-In any case, careful planning is the key to minimising taxation and maximising the available opportunities so that you can enjoy the retirement you want for as long as you need.
-For the best results, contact Blevins Franks specialist, cross-border advice.
+Careful planning is the key to minimising taxation and maximising the available opportunities so you can enjoy your dream retirement for as long as you need.
+For the best results, take specialist, cross-border advice from Blevins Franks.